BASMAG14/Excel-Sales-Profit-Dashboard/README.md

-# Excel-Sales-Profit-Dashboard
-I designed and developed a dynamic Sales &amp; Profit Dashboard in Microsoft Excel to provide clear business insights and interactive reporting.
-The project involved transforming raw sales data into a professional and user-friendly dashboard that highlights key performance indicators (KPIs) and trends.
 # Sales & Profit Dashboard – Excel

 This project is an interactive **Sales & Profit Dashboard** built in Microsoft Excel.